Lunar New Year in Manchester

 As these activities are organised by FCAM and are firmly rooted in traditional Chinese customs, this celebration is referred to as Chinese New Year.
 However, everyone celebrating the Lunar New Year is warmly welcomed to join in.

-The Lunar New Year Fair in Manchester returns on Saturday 14 and Sunday 15 February 2026, transforming Market Street, Exchange Square and New Cathedral Street into a vibrant celebration in the heart of the city.
+Manchester’s Hong Kong Lunar New Year Market 2026 returns on Saturday 14 and Sunday 15 February 2026, transforming Market Street, Exchange Square and New Cathedral Street into a vibrant celebration in the heart of the city.

 The fair brings together shopping, food, live performances and community events, creating a lively and welcoming atmosphere.
 Whether you’re visiting with children, meeting friends or simply looking for what’s on in Manchester, the Lunar New Year Fair offers plenty to see, taste and enjoy.